pjcalvo/gotcher/CONTRIBUTING.md

 ```

 - allow to use single word intercepts (reject: true -> returns a 500, notfound: true -> returns a 404)
-- accept verbose as a flag or read it from file (mid prio)
-- parameterize the file to be used (easy low prio)
-- de-duplicate code from the shoulds functions (high prio)
 - release as a binary (high prio)
-- accept an array of configurations instead of one (low prio)
+- accept an array of configurations instead of one (low prio) (maybe not necessary)